Lundbeck, Otsuka Alzheimer's drug shows improved cognition in study

 It has said the drug could have the potential to generate sales in the United States of over $1 billion per year, a level that is considered blockbuster for a drug.

-Lundbeck and Otsuka will initiate a Phase III clinical program in about 3,000 patients during the second half of 2013.
+Lundbeck and Otsuka will initiate a Phase III clinical programme in about 3,000 patients during the second half of 2013.

 Donepezil is made by Eisai and Pfizer and sold under the brand name Aricept.